41+ Brand New DeFi Statistics (2023)

 Cryptocurrency Exchange Statistics

-Binance has over 3x more trading volume per day than any other cryptocurrency exchange platform (CoinMarketCap)
+Binance has almost 3x more trading volume per day than any other cryptocurrency exchange platform (CoinMarketCap)

-Binance is the biggest cryptocurrency exchange platform by daily trade volume with $29.65 worth of trades taking place on September 14, 2021.
+Binance is the biggest cryptocurrency exchange platform by daily trade volume with $11.2 billion worth of trades taking place on November 17, 2022.

-OKEx, LocalTrade, Upbit, and Huobi Global make up the rest of the top five crypto exchanges with between $7.4 billion and $8.6 billion worth of trades in one day.
+Ecxx, BiONE, Hotcoin Global, and CITEX make up the rest of the top five crypto exchanges with between $2.7 billion and $3.5 billion worth of trades in one day.

 Coinbase users have almost doubled in three years (US Securities and Exchange Commission)